raphaelsulzer/ShapeDNA/README.md

 ## Input:
-A two-manifold triangle mesh as a Wavefront OBJ file.
+A 2-manifold triangle mesh as a Wavefront OBJ file.

 ## Output:
-The spectrum, i.e. eigenvalues and eigenvectors of the LBO defined on the input mesh.
+The spectrum, i.e. eigenvalues and eigenvectors of the LBO of the input mesh.

 ## Reference: